rogerpence/styling-fontaweseome-svgs/README.md

 ### Sizing SVGs

 SVGs are infinitely scalable and heights and widths constrain to the size of their container.
 If you drop an SVG in an empty HTML file and it will scale to fill the entire page.
 To avoid needing to manage icon size individually, consider adopting a couple of icon patterns.

-For buttons, consider settting the button size and and then scaling the icon to button.
+For buttons, consider setting the button size and and then scaling the icon to button.

     .icon-button {